OSTEOARTHRITIS IN CATS

 Treatment options may include:

-• Solensia – a monthly injection that can help control pain your cat may experience from OA so they can get back to moving more freely improving their overall quality of life.
+• Solensia – a monthly injection that can help control pain your cat may experience from OA so they can get back to moving more freely, improving their overall quality of life.
 Solensia is only administered through veterinary offices and requires a prescription.

 • Adequan – an injection which stimulates your cat’s cartilage and joint fluid production, which can help repair damaged joints, in addition to reducing inflammation and relieving pain.
 Adequan can be administered through veterinary offices or at home and requires a prescription.